 Other ways to check/inspect

 The Commissioner of CGST/SGST or an authorized officer can purchase any goods and/or services from a taxable person.
-This will be done to check issue of tax invoices, whether they are maintained correctly, and whether GST amount is clearly displayed.
-When the goods are returned, the amount will have to be refunded by the taxable person and the sales invoice will be cancelled.
+This will be done to check the issue of tax invoices, whether they are maintained correctly, and whether GST amount is clearly displayed.
+When the goods are returned, the amount will have to be refunded by the taxable person and the sales invoice will be canceled.

 If the Commissioner of CGST/SGST believes a person has committed an offence u/s 132, he can be arrested by any authorised CGST/SGST officer.
 Please click here to know more about arrest under GST.

 GST also has provisions for interception and inspection of goods in transit.